caiks/WBOT02/README.md

 At scale 0.125 model 90 is very good, probably better than model 61 at the background figures.
 Looking at scale 0.125 positions overmode, the convolution of the 2-level looks greater, with less mixing of disparate regions of the model compared to 1-level 61.
 More string-like groupings as the 2-level models follow edges or the route vertically through the nose or around the collar in contour 4.
 Model 90 is more interested in body rather than edges.

+Especially at the smaller scales, we see in models 89 and 90, for both images 4 and 5, convolution of the model around particular features such as hairline, edges of head, ties and collar and to a lesser extent  broach, eyes, eyebrows, nose, and mouth.
+Here is an semi-qualitative assessment - i.e. the particular regions of the image which are most interesting/likely to the model.
+Gives us an idea of where the model will go with more history.
+Probably want to go with model 90 i.e. 2-level computed.

+TODO Overmode 13 for 82 shows 4.47%.
+Overmode 14 for 88 shows 4.37%.

 TODO - future developments -

 Also, offline record sets are unmanagably large, although randomising is an advantage at the substrate.
 We will handle the the additional load due to the higher scan multiple and the multi-scale by having asynchronous image capture from video in a actor004 which will be similar to actor003 and modeller001.
 Also, there is an advantage to centering when scanning to improve burstiness and ultimately we need it for the 3-level temporaral or saccade-sequence features of 3-level which will use slice topology.
 So we have random for 1-level, centered scanning search for 2-level, and topology search for 3-level.
 With scanning we are hoping to see long enough paths to see high-frequency features in the examples and similar features spread over only a few hotspots (we can test this by moving an image horizontally/vertically and by scaling), i.e. a sparsity of hotspots implying a degree of 'convolution' between hotspots.